Philliec459/Simple-Neural-Network-to-Estimate-Carbonate-Rock-Types/README.md

 https://www.youtube.com/watch?v=LSr96IZQknc

-We used Clerke's Rosetta Stone data and his PRTs as our training set, except that we combined all the macros PRTs into one RT that had a value of 1.
-We combined all the Type 1 Meso PRT into a RT with a value of 0.5 and all the Micro PRT compose our third RT with a value of 0.
-Our RT are values found on the Sigmoid s-curve.
+We used Clerke's Rosetta Stone data and his PRTs as our training set, except that we combined all the macros PRTs into one RT that had a value of 2.
+We combined all the Type 1 Meso PRT into a RT with a value of 1 and all the Micro PRT compose our third RT with a value of 0.
+The following is a standard Sigmoid s-curve.
 ![sigmoid.png](attachment:sigmoid.png)

+We have expanded our Sigmoid curve for values from 0 to 2 to accomodate our RT.

+        def sigmoid(x):
+            return 2/(1 + np.exp(-x))

 We first calculate a variable z which is a function if weights and bias: